 Official transcripts are required upon admissions into the program.
 Transcripts must arrive in a sealed envelope as issued by the school.
 If the institution provides official electronic transcripts, they can be emailed directly from the institution to: GSM-MBA-Applicant@ucdavis.edu.

 To review the progression and milestones of your career, we ask that you upload a current resume through the online application.
 Include work history, military status, education history and honors and awards or recognitions.
-We prefer chronological resumes no longer than 2 pages, in PDF format.
+We prefer chronological resumes no longer than two pages in PDF format.

 Institutional codes for test-takers to send their scores

-Candidates are asked to complete two required essay questions.
-If applicable, you will be asked to submit a third essay addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.
+Candidates are asked to complete one personal insight question.
+If applicable, you will be asked to submit an additional statement addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.

-We’re looking for honest, thoughtful responses that help us get to know you; there truly is no one “right” answer to our MBA essay questions.
+We’re looking for honest, thoughtful responses that help us get to know you; there truly is no one “right” answer to our MBA personal insight questions.
 While you should answer each question thoroughly, you should not exceed the specified lengths.